 Emotional and mental health can be a serious issue for many people.
-The New York Times published an interesting news article on the emotional and mental health of college freshman.
+The New York Times published an interesting news article on the emotional and mental health of college freshmen.
 The article speculates about the causes of the rise in emotional and mental health issues documented.
 Also, the article states that these issues are present before the students enter college.
-So, paying attention to one's emotional and mental health is important to achieve an high level of overall health.
+So, paying attention to one's emotional and mental health is important to achieve a high level of overall health.
 Below is the link to the article.

 A Rise of Emotional and Mental Health Issues Seen in College Freshman

-Following up on the mental health article above is this article on how meditation can possibly change an individuals brain functioning for the better.
+Following up on the mental health article above is this article on how meditation can possibly change an individual's brain functioning for the better.
 A link to the article is below.

 How Meditation Can Affect The Brain